isomerpages/govtech-stp/_atp-vietnam/00c-atp-faq.md

 Yes, while waiting for their PCR test results, visitors are allowed to share the same room with their family members, travel companions or a caretaker, if they share similar travel history in the past 14 days prior to departure for Singapore.

-Please also note that if the visitor’s test result is confirmed to be positive, all other persons who had shared the same room with the visitor, as well as those identified to be a close contact, will be issued a Quarantine Order by the Singapore Ministry of Health (MOH).
+Please also note that if the visitor’s test result is confirmed to be positive, all persons who had shared the same room with the visitor, as well as those identified to be a close contact, will be issued a Quarantine Order by the Singapore Ministry of Health (MOH).

 #### 21. Do children need to undergo a post-arrival COVID-19 PCR test?